 - There are no fees that you pay per trade.
-You are charged a $1 a month maintenance fee as long as your account is under $5,000.
-Once your account reaches $5,000 you are charged a .25% fee, which is insanely cheap, especially for a managed account.
+You are charged a $1 a month maintenance fee for a simple investment account, $2 per month to add an IRA, and $3 a month to add on a debit card.
 Plus, college students with a valid .edu email address pay NO FEES for 4 years from registration, which means you have 4 years to grow your money for free.

 - There is no minimum account balance or minimum investment necessary, making this a great tool for college students who have a tight budget.
 You can invest as little as $5 at a time.
 Other investment apps usually require a minimum opening investment that can be hundreds or thousands of dollars.

 - The app offers multiple ways to invest and save, from using their “round-up” system to setting up a recurring investment to referring friends to “finding money” by shopping with certain brands.

 - Acorns wants you to learn.
 That’s why the app has a knowledge center that links it to their online magazine, Grow, which aims to teach readers about all things investing and personal finance.
 Also a positive: I write for them occasionally, meaning you get more of me!

 Besides Acorns, there are plenty of other investment apps that you can check out to break into the world of investing.
 I also use the Stash investment app, which is cool because it gives the user a little more control over the kinds of companies that your money is invested in.
 (You can read my review of Stash here, if you’re interested in learning more.)